- applications for TNA Proposals

 The User Officer (or equivalent) is responsible for contacting the user group directly to provide information on site access, accommodation, insurance and medical conditions, shipping of samples, safety and all other information related to the visit.
 Users are highly encouraged to book accommodation and travel as soon as a proposal is accepted and scheduled, to avoid extra costs due to late booking.
 In particular, please contact the User Office of the hosting facility as early as possible to check for the availability of rooms in a guesthouse.

 EU funding will be allocated to travel and subsistence support to user groups who fit the eligibility criteria.
-A maximum of two researchers per proposal are entitled to the following reimbursement:
+A maximum of two researchers per experiment/technique are entitled to the following reimbursement:

 - A flat rate of 300 EUR per user for travel costs.